ForgeRock/modernize-accelerators/forgerock-am-ora-migration-sso-jit/README.md

 ### 3.2.
 Configuring Secret Stores

-The passwords used in the toolkit authentication tree nodes must be saved in secret stores for security reasons.
+The passwords used in the toolkit authentication tree nodes should be saved in secret stores for security reasons.
-The toolkit uses AM secret stores as described in the ForgeRock [documentation](https://backstage.forgerock.com/docs/am/6.5/maintenance-guide/#configure-secret-stores).
+If you need to save any secrets, you can configure secret stores as described in the ForgeRock [documentation](https://backstage.forgerock.com/docs/am/7/security-guide/configure-secret-stores.html#configure-secret-stores).

 #### 3.2.1.
 To Configure a File System Secret Volume Store